Firefighters battle Trafalgar Square pub blaze

 Some 10 fire engines and 70 firefighters were originally called to the scene, but this was later increased to 20 fire engines and around 125 firefighters amid “arduous” conditions.

-The London Fire Brigade said half of the pub’s basement was alight.
+The London Fire Brigade said half of the pub’s basement was alight but had brought the fire under control by around 10pm.

 Station Commander Keith McDermott, who is at the scene, said: “Due to the arduous, challenging and hot conditions inside the basement we’ve increased the number of fire engines and firefighters at the scene.